bencheeorg/benchee/README.md

 ## Contributing [![Open Source Helpers](https://www.codetriage.com/pragtob/benchee/badges/users.svg)](https://www.codetriage.com/pragtob/benchee)

-Contributions to benchee are **very welcome**!
+Contributions to Benchee are **very welcome**!
 Bug reports, documentation, spelling corrections, whole features, feature ideas, bugfixes, new plugins, fancy graphics... all of those (and probably more) are much appreciated contributions!

 Keep in mind that the [plugins](#plugins) live in their own repositories with their own issue tracker and they also like to get contributions :)